The European Antitrust Review 2015 • Section 4: Country chapters

 - hindering market access for other companies or ousting them from the market.

 The above list is indicative.
-In practice, the authority will see into the nature of the dominant undertaking’s behaviour and analyse whether such behaviour resulted or may result in prevention, elimination or restriction of competition or infringe upon other undertakings’ or consumers’ interests that would have been impossible should effective competition exist in a given market.
+In practice, the authority will see into the nature of the dominant undertaking’s behaviour and analyse whether such behaviour resulted or may result in the prevention, elimination or restriction of competition or infringe upon other undertakings’ or consumers’ interests that would have been impossible should effective competition exist in a given market.

 There is no notification or prior approval procedure applicable to undertakings with significant market power.
 However, the Competition Law provides for a possibility to obtain the AMC’s conclusion in the form of a non-binding recommendation regarding certain actions or behaviour that may potentially qualify as abuse of a dominant position.